 - using savings to reduce the mortgage.
-If you could pay off some of the mortgage now, you might be able to afford the higher monthly payments for a repayment mortgage.
+If you could repay some of the mortgage now, you may be able to afford the higher monthly payments for a repayment mortgage.

-These may seem impossible to afford, so you may also need at ways improve your finances;
+Making larger repayments now may seem impossible, so also look at ways improve your finances;

-- are all the adults in the house paying their fair share of the costs?
-If your partner just pays the electricity bill and does some of the shopping, that’s not really a realistic contribution.
-Do you have adult children at home should be paying you some rent, even if they are on benefits or a low income.
+- is everyone in the house paying their fair share of the costs?
+If your partner just pays the electricity bill and does some of the shopping, that’s not a fair contribution.
+Adult children at home should be paying you some rent, even if they are on benefits or a low income.

 - do you have a spare room that you could rent out?
 Up to £7,500 a year would be tax-free money that you could pay straight off your mortgage.

 - look into whether you could reclaim any PPI and do this before August 2019.
 Some people paid this without even realising!
 Do this yourself using the free Resolver service which generates all the letters and submits them for you.
 Don’t use a Claims firm – they don’t get better or faster results and you need every penny you can get back here to pay a chunk off your mortgage.